 *4 Total number of officers.
 Board Members and Corporate Officers

-*5 Seven internally promoted female officers
+*5 Ten internally promoted female officers

 Note: Percentages are rounded to the second decimal place and are shown to the first decimal place.

 The KADOKAWA Group is working to create an environment where employees can work while freely demonstrating their unique abilities, regardless of disability or degree of disability.
 We established KADOKAWA CRAFT INC. in 2019 to develop businesses focused on the roasting and selling of coffee and business support, including editing, back-office operations, and more, as a special subsidiary company to employ persons with disabilities.
-As of March 2023, a total of 67 employees with disabilities, including 24 profoundly disabled persons, work for special subsidiary companies of the Group (KADOKAWA, KADOKAWA CRAFT, DWANGO Co., Ltd., KADOKAWA UPLINK INC. and KADOKAWA Connected Inc.).
-They include 31 employees at KADOKAWA CRAFT, fourteen of whom are profoundly disabled.
-BOOK WALKER Co., Ltd also joined the special subsidiary companies in April 2023.
+In February 2024, KADOKAWA CRAFT received "Monisu system certification" which the Minister of Health, Labour and Welfare awards to recognize small and medium-sized enterprises that excel in the employment of people with disabilities.
+As of March 2024, a total of 74 employees with disabilities, including 26 profoundly disabled persons, work for special subsidiary companies of the Group (KADOKAWA, KADOKAWA CRAFT, DWANGO Co., Ltd., KADOKAWA UPLINK INC., KADOKAWA Connected Inc. and BOOK WALKER Co.,Ltd.).
+They include 36 employees at KADOKAWA CRAFT, fifteen of whom are profoundly disabled.

-• Photo : Yuzuri Onoue
+Photo : Yuzuri Onoue

 In October 2021, "Global Human Resources Development Center" was established with the aim of recruiting, developing and supporting the human resources that will powerfully lead Global Media Mix, the Group’s basic policy.
 The Center mainly implements the following measures and supports globally active human resources and businesses.